LGBTQ+ workers and retirement: Problems and solutions

 Earnings gap

 There is no federal nondiscrimination protection in place specifically on the basis of sexual orientation or gender identity, and state laws vary widely.
-In 18 states, according to LGBTQ+ advocacy group Movement Advancement Project, you can still get fired simply for being lesbian, bisexual, or gay.
+In 18 states, according to LGBTQIA+ advocacy group Movement Advancement Project, you can still get fired simply for being lesbian, bisexual, or gay.

 In its most recent analysis of data from the Federal Reserve’s Survey of Consumer Finances, the Associated Press-NORC Center for Public Affairs Research confirmed that same-sex couples who have retirement accounts report lower total account values than different-sex married couples, according to Jennifer Benz, the group’s principal research scientist.
 The study found the median value for same-sex couples is roughly $66,000 compared with $88,000 for different-sex married couples.
 (Know your number?
 Retirement savings calculator)